cskoglun/meraki-WT-integrationBot/README.md

 ## Motivation

-Include a short description of the motivation behind the creation and maintenance of the project.
-Explain **why** the project exists.

 This code is the reference to the "Program your network to work for you" webinar.

 main.py is the brain behind a Webex Teams bot that integrates with a Meraki Network.
 The goal of the bot is to outsource the taks of creating, deleting and managing SSID:s from a network engineer to the receptionst of the company.
 However, the code itself can be adjusted after your own needs (adjust functions, messages etc.).
 See it more as a framework to get started with creating Bots, integrating with other systems and learning how to leverage APIs to do that.
 Enjoy!